mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - If I want to measure a sine wave, what should be the sample rate?

 ## Differential Signaling
-Diff pairs from board signals perspective, as opposed to board layout/design or SI perspective.
+Diff pairs from signals perspective, as opposed to board layout/design or SI perspective.

 - What is a differential pair?
 How does it work?
+- What is the difference between a single-ended and differential signal?
 - When are they often used?
 - How do they improve noise immunity?
 - What does the common-mode voltage refer to?